-Collectors, sellers on eBay and some dealers periodically ask me to help them in the identification of tyrannosaur type teeth.
+Collectors, sellers on online and some dealers periodically ask me to help them in the identification of tyrannosaur type teeth.
 So I thought I would put something together to share my understanding of these teeth.

 I am focusing on teeth from the formations that are collected most frequently and available for sale.
 These include Hell Creek, Lance, Judith River, Two Medicine and the Canadian Formations of the western Provinces.

 Starting with the Campanian (72-83 mya) deposits there are three types of Tyrannosaurids present: Gorgosaurus, Albertosaurus, and Daspletosaurus being the largest.

 Teeth of these dinosaurs can exceed 4" (10cm) but most being sold or found are less than 3".
 Paleontologists views on identification of these teeth has changed over the years and is still evolving.
 A paper that came out in 2005 which was authored by Phil Currie et al. studied teeth from this period looking at tooth and serration morphology.
 Their conclusion was that "it is difficult to quantifiably distinguish these teeth reliably by taxon" .

 Bottom line, in my opinion, all these type of teeth should currently be identified as Tyrannosaurid indet. until further notice

 Having said that if you happen to be the proud owner of tooth around 4" its fair to say its probably from a Daspletosaurus.
 I'm not aware of any Gorgo or Alberto skull with teeth that large but have not seen them all.

 In the Maastrichtian (66-72 mya) deposits there are two Tyrannosaurid present: T-rex and the controversial Nanotyrannus